Posted on :: Updated on

 We'll start by identifying our power pins.
 Some immediate clues can be gleaned from looking at the flex PCB and by probing the pins on the camera.

 The ground was assumed to be Pin 5 as it has higher-current traces and is common with Pin 6 on the lens mount side.
 It's also electrically common with the GFX body mount.
+A quick poke around with a multimeter and oscilloscope for a few minutes shows the ~8V battery voltage on Pin 4, with 5.3V on Pin2 and 6.7V on Pin 3.

 Camera with tube and lens, connected to Saleae logic analyser